 Neal and Lloyd arrived soon after and the work commenced.
 Actually the questions came first.
+"How high do you want the rail?"

 And that's where I came in; "As close to the same height as the main rail."